FDemelas/Instances/README.md

 https://github.com/FDemelas/Learning_Lagrangian_Multipliers.jl/tree/main

 Here we develop the encoding of the instances and the resolution of the Lagrangian Sub-Problem and the Continuous Relaxation.
+For the moment this package supports these problems:
+- Multi-Commodity Network Design,
+- Generalized Assignment,
+- Capacitated Warehouse Location Problem,
+- Unit Commitment Problem.

+For each problem, it is implemented only one Lagrangian Relaxation.
+More specific information can be found in the corresponding documentation.

 <!--
 ## Getting started